 Visitor Tours and Programs

-Walk the Battleground and relive the famous battle for Texas Independence.
-Granite markers throughout the park designate locations of the Texian camps, the Mexican camps, the site of the advance by Texian forces and other strategic parts of the battle.
+San Jacinto Battleground Walking Tour - Walk the battleground and relive the famous battle for Texas Independence.
+Granite markers throughout the park show locations of the Texian camps, the Mexican camps, the site of the advance by Texian forces and other strategic parts of the battle.
 Most markers can also be viewed from your vehicle.
 Free admission.

-The Battleship Texas Youth Overnight program provides an educational and recreational experience for organized youth groups (7-18 years of age).
-Sleep in the same quarters as the crew, participate in a guided tour into parts of the ship that are closed to the public, and experience life as a sailor during World War II.
-For program details call (281) 542-0684.
+Sleepover on the Battleship Texas! - Bring a youth group to spend the night aboard the ship as part of the Battleship Texas Youth Overnight Education Program.
+Sleep in the crew quarters, tour parts of the ship closed to the public, and experience life as a sailor during World War II.
+For program details, call (281) 542-0684.

-Travel back to the days of Sam Houston and Santa Anna at the Battle of San Jacinto.
-Experience the past through this living history encampment and watch the reenactment of the battle for Texas freedom.
+San Jacinto Day - Travel back to the days of Sam Houston and Santa Anna at the Battle of San Jacinto.
+Experience the past through living history; watch the reenactment of the battle for Texas freedom.
 Reenactors in period dress will demonstrate army camp life including weaponry, cooking and blacksmithing.
-Free to the viewing public.
-Annual event held in April.
+Free admission.
+Held in April.

-Participate in the remembrance of the bombing of Pearl Harbor, Dec.
-7, 1941, "the Day of Infamy."
-Join the Texas Commandry of the Naval Order of the United States and the staff and volunteers of the Battleship Texas in paying respect to those who sacrificed their lives in the bombing of Pearl Harbor.
-Free to the viewing public.
-Regular admission applies for anyone wishing to board ship.
-Annual event held in December.
+Pearl Harbor Day - Japan bombed Pearl Harbor on Dec.
+7, 1941.
+Join the Texas Commandry of the Naval Order of the United States and the staff and volunteers of Battleship Texas to pay respect to those who died at Pearl Harbor.
+This free event takes place each December.

-In December, missing family and friends, the crew of the Texas did their best to make the ship feel more like home during the holidays.
-Come share the sights and sounds of the season as the ship is adorned with lights and ornaments, reminiscent of the crew’s traditional decorations.
-Wheelchair-accessible on Main Deck only.
-10 a.m. – 5 p.m. daily.
-(281) 479-2431.
+Yuletide Texas - In December, missing family and friends, the crew did their best to make the ship feel more like home during the holidays.
+Come share the sights and sounds of the season as we adorn the ship with lights and ornaments, similar to the crew’s traditional decorations.